-16. Resource Sharing Plan
+16. Resource Sharing

-Note: Effective for due dates on or after January 25, 2023, NIH Fellowship awards are not subject to the NIH Data Management and Sharing (DMS) Policy.
-A Data Sharing Plan or plans for Genomic Data Sharing will no longer be required within the Resource Sharing Plan attachment.
+Note: Effective for due dates on or after January 25, 2023, Data Management and Sharing (DMS) Plans are now included in Section 11.
+Other Plan(s).
+Plans for Genomic Data Sharing should be provided as part of the Data Management and Sharing Plan.

 Attach this information as a PDF file.
 See NIH's Format Attachments page.
-Use of hyperlinks and URLs is not allowed unless specified in the funding opportunity announcement.

 Sharing Model Organisms: Regardless of the amount requested, all applications where the development of model organisms is anticipated are expected to include a description of a specific plan for sharing and distributing unique model organisms or state why such sharing is restricted or not possible.
-For more information, see the MIH Grants Policy Statement, Section 8.2.3.2: Sharing Model Organisms.
+For more information, see the NIH Grants Policy Statement, Section 8.2.3.2: Sharing Model Organisms.